School of Education

 - Have an undergraduate GPA of 3.00 (on a 4.00 point scale).

 - Satisfy the admission requirements as specified by the appropriate program.
 In general, programs require submission of a resume documenting professional experience, goal statements, writing samples, and professional references.
 Some programs may require teacher certification.
 The school may request interviews as part of the admission process.

 Applicants who meet the above criteria are considered for program admission on a competitive basis.

 Graduate students must demonstrate continuous progress toward program completion.
 School of Education candidates must complete at least one approved program course during any 24-month consecutive period to maintain active status in their programs.
 Candidates not making continuous progress and not on an approved leave of absence (see Leave of Absence in Graduate Degree Policies) may be removed from master’s degree-seeking status.

 Graduate Studies Plan

 An official graduate studies plan (GSP) must be approved before completion of more than 12 credits of coursework.

-Candidates completing the MEd must complete the following requirements:
+Candidates completing a graduate degree or certificate must complete the following requirements:

 - Specific programs may require more than 30 credits.
 See appropriate program for credit requirements.